KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

     Saving dataset.

-As we discussed previously, you find all created datasets under **My dataset** area.
-You can share/unshare them by clicking on the **share** icon (have a look at the next figure).
+As we discussed previously, all created datasets are available under **My dataset** area.
+Here it is possible to share/unshare them by clicking on the **share** icon (have a look at the next figure).
 The colour of the icon changes from white to red when sharing is turned to active.
-A shared dataset is visible to all other users having your same role.
+A shared dataset is visible to all other users having your same exact role.

 Note that dedicated area “\ **Shared Dataset**\ ” contains all acquired datasets thanks to the sharing of other users.